Before you begin:

 What’s the difference between a single and double cutter when choosing restriction enzymes?

-Answer this question on your own and check the "Solution" at the bottom.
+Try to answer this question on your own and check the "Solution" at the bottom.

 Can you repeat the exercise above, replacing AseI for different enzymes?